-Shareholders

-Vhi Insurance has one shareholder, Vhi Group DAC.
-Vhi Insurance proposed (and in light of domestic and EU regulatory recommendations in the context of the COVID-19 pandemic), deferred the declaration and payment of a final dividend of €20m to its parent, Vhi Group DAC, until 2021.

-Persons who exercise a significant influence on Vhi Insurance

-There were no material transactions with any persons who exercise a significant influence on Vhi Insurance in 2020.

-Members of the Board of Directors of Vhi Insurance

-There were no material transactions with members of the Board of Directors of Vhi Insurance in 2020.
+Shareholders Vhi Insurance has one shareholder, Vhi Group DAC.
+Vhi Insurance paid dividends totalling €50m to its parent company Vhi Group DAC relating to financial years 2019 and 2020 during 2021.
+Vhi Group DAC does not pay dividends; its capital is allocated to enhance Vhi Insurance's customer offerings, corporate sustainability, and enterprise value.
+Persons who exercise a significant influence on Vhi Insurance There were no material transactions with any persons who exercise a significant influence on Vhi Insurance in 2021.
+Members of the Board of Directors of Vhi Insurance There were no material transactions with members of the Board of Directors of Vhi Insurance in 2021.